mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/egnyte-connector.md

 ![Screenshot of the client id and secret](media/egnyte/api-key-and-scerect.png)

 ## 4. Request a rate increase from Egynte
-Your new Egnyte application lets you connect to your Egnyte account.
-However, it's likely that it doesn't allow you to migrate content to Microsoft 365 due to the limits Egnyte imposes on new applications.
-Sign into your Egynte developer account to determine your existing rate limit.
-Then contact Egynte support to submit your request.
+Your new Egnyte Graph Connector connects your Engyte system with the Microsoft Graph.
+It's important to review the thresholds Egnyte imposes on data access and synchronization, with more information available [here](https://helpdesk.egnyte.com/hc/en-us/articles/17683455594125-Public-API-Usage-Restrictions-by-Plan).
+Please determine your existing rate limit (by signing into your Egnyte developer account) and contact Egnyte support to procure increases if necessary.

 ## Get started